-Over the past seventeen years, UNC has made tremendous strides in researching, teaching, and implementing sustainable practices throughout the University.
+Over the past nineteen years, UNC has made tremendous strides in researching, teaching, and implementing sustainable practices throughout the University.
 Institutionalizing policies that foster economic prosperity, environmental quality, and social equity ensures that sustainability will remain a core value for generations of Tar Heels to come.
 Active campus leadership and the participation of many individuals are advancing sustainability at the local, state, and national level.

 In 2016, Chancellor Carol Folt launched the Three Zeros Initiative, an integrated approach to reducing Carolina’s environmental footprint through three sustainability goals: net zero water usage; zero waste to landfills; and net zero greenhouse gas emissions.